silarsis/assistant/README.md

 keys for that, as well as for whatever tools are setup in the tools list.

 If you have API keys for various things, you can look at the .env-template files - rename them to .env and add keys or configurations as needed.
 You can find them in each of the sub-directories from the main dir.
+The critical one is the one in `agent/`

+To run the client, cd into the client/ directory and run `pip install -r requirements.txt` followed by `python ./client.py`

 ## Goals